Have a Heart (game show)

 Have a Heart is a game show that was broadcast on the DuMont Television Network.
-The 30-minute show ran from May 3, 1955, to June 14, 1955, and was hosted by John Reed King.
+The show ran from May 3, 1955, to June 14, 1955, and was hosted by John Reed King.

+The program's format pitted two four-person teams from different places against each other.
+All prize money was donated to charity.

 Have a Heart was one of the last shows broadcast on the DuMont network, along with It's Alec Templeton Time (ended August 26, 1955), What's the Story (ended September 23, 1955), and Boxing From St. Nicholas Arena (ended August 6, 1956).

 Episode status

 As with most DuMont series, no episodes are known to survive.